 However, being in paid work is not enough to improve health.
 Jobs can be as bad for health as unemployment if they

 - leave workers in poverty.

 We have published a report ‘Health outcomes and determinants by occupation and industry in Scotland’.
-This report explores whether differences in health outcomes in adults were independently associated with job type and industry.
+This explores whether differences in health outcomes in adults were independently associated with job type and industry.

 Employment in Scotland